malnvenshorn/OctoPrint-CostEstimation/README.md

 This OctoPrint plugin displays the estimated print cost for the loaded model.
 The print cost includes the price for the used filament and the operating cost for the printer.

-The cost for the filament is calculated from the price per gramm and the provided volume needed for the print.
+The cost for the filament is calculated from the price per gramm and the provided length/volume needed for the print.

 The operating cost is calculated from the power consumtion of the printer, the price per kWh and the estimated print time of the model.